dotkernel/api-documentation/docs/book/v5/core-features/dependency-injection.md

 }
 ```

 That's it.
-By registering this, when your object will be instantiated from the container, it will automatically have
+By registering this, when your object will be instantiated from the container, it will automatically have its
 its dependencies resolved.

 > Dependencies injection applies to any object within DotKernel API, for example, you could inject dependencies in